Tilleke & Gibbins

 Is it possible to keep the identity of owners of real estate confidential in your jurisdiction?

 There is no law that would prohibit the procurement of such information.
-However, in practice, a document substantiating the ownership of the land use rights cannot be provided by the land management authority to a third party without the owner’s consent.
+However, in practice, a document substantiating the ownership of the land use rights cannot be provided by the Office of the Natural Resource of Environment to a third party without the owner’s consent.